nick-myers/exam-timer/README.md

 ### Q: I can't add more exams

-- The application supports a maximum of 5 exams at once
+- The application has a configurable maximum number of exams (default is 6)
-- Hover over the disabled + button to see the "Maximum 5 exams" message
+- Hover over the disabled + button to see the maximum exams message
+- You can increase the limit in Settings (⚙️) up to 12 exams
-- Delete one or more exams to add new ones
+- Or delete one or more exams to add new ones

 ### Q: How do I try out the application without adding real exam data?

 - Open Settings (⚙ icon)
 - Click "Load Demo Data" button
-- This will load 5 Harry Potter themed sample exams
+- This will load 6 Harry Potter themed sample exams
 - Demo data can only be loaded when no exams exist (delete all exams first if needed)

+### Q: What's new in the latest version?

+- Click the **📋 (Changelog)** button in the toolbar to view all updates and improvements
+- The changelog lists all features added in each version with user-friendly descriptions

 ## Technical Details (For IT Staff)